Social Media Marketing Campaigns Have Changed the Face of Marketing

 The video was posted on Wilkinson’s Facebook, Twitter, and YouTube pages.
 To get people involved, the video was left on a cliff-hanger and the phrase “CLICK TO # SAVESANTA” at the end.
 Another video would come soon that determines the fate of Santa Claus, based on the votes of the participants.
 One of the aims of this viral marketing ploy is to remind people that the brand’s famous razors make for great Christmas gifts.

 Viral Marketing and Social Media Make a Good Couple

 WATER is LIFE – First World Complaints Video

 The non-profit organization WATERisLIFE created unique viral marketing of collected clips of the underprivileged third world but with captions of common privileged first world complaints such as: “I hate it when my phone charger won’t reach my bed” or “I hate it when I go to the bathroom and forget my phone” and other such complaints.
 The video became a huge success and had over a million views, boosting the organization’s campaign to bring clean water to third-world countries.
 The ending caption, “First world problems… aren’t problems” also boosted interest in the organization’s international work.

 Cadbury – The giant chocolate Facebook thumb

 To boost the likes on their Facebook page, Cadbury thought of creating a giant Facebook thumb using their signature Dairy Milk bars.
-It was also a thank you gesture for fans for giving Cadbury a million likes.
+The thank you gesture was made especially for the fans, for giving Cadbury a million likes.
 The chocolate Facebook thumb alone garnered 40,000 likes and shares.
 In terms of social media marketing campaigns, this one combined the attraction of delicious food with a familiar icon like the Facebook thumb, another perfect sample for viral marketing.